Kanbanboards III–putting on the web

 updated index action method

-Let me be the first to the possibilities for improvement here.
-I was thinking of using CQRS as my architecture for this application, but didn’t because that would be to many things at once.
+Let me be the first to acknowledge the possibilities for improvement here.
+I was thinking of using CQRS as my architecture for this application, but didn’t because that would be too many things at once.
 I might go back and redo the application CQRS style as an exercise to learn it later.

 Right now I’m satisfied with this.
 It keeps my focus on the stuff I wanted to learn and the scenarios will be a great guide when I redo the architecture later.
 Wow – I’m looking forward to it already.

-Writing an end to end acceptance test
+Writing an end-to-end acceptance test

 Right now the application doesn’t work if you actually run it.
 That’s one of the drawbacks of writing your step definitions against the controller level of the application.
 The gain is that you get faster test execution (NOT to be underestimated) and also a much faster writing experience.